LeoLevito/Computer-Technology-Course/README.md

 /Scripts/Player:
   - PlayerAuthoring - attached to the Player prefab, handles baking of IComponentData PlayerComponent & InputComponent.
   - PlayerComponent - holds data for the player's MoveSpeed and the ProjectilePrefab.
-  - PlayerSystem - creates job on OnUpdate for the player movement.
+  - PlayerSystem - creates a job on OnUpdate for the player movement.
 That IJobEntity job is defined here as well.

 /Scripts/Projectile:
   - ProjectileAuthoring - attached to the Projectile prefab, handles baking of IComponentData ProjectileComponent.